Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/multiplePropagations.rst

 .. image:: multiplePropagations.png

 Note the use of the function :literal:`apoapsisPeriapsisAltitudesHistory` from the :literal:`plot` package.
-This function takes as first argument a results object, which can be a cell array of results matrices (with epochs in the fist column and cartesian states in the columns 2 to 7) or a single results matrix.
+This function takes as first argument a results object, which can be a cell array of results matrices (with epochs in the fist column and Cartesian states in the columns 2 to 7) or a single results matrix.
 Additional options for plotting can be provided as a set of key-value pairs.
-The only mandatory option is the :literal:`CentralBody`, whose average radius is used to compute altitudes.
+The only mandatory argument is the :literal:`CentralBody`, whose average radius is used to compute altitudes.
 Other optional arguments are :literal:`TimeUnits`, :literal:`Title`, :literal:`Legends` and :literal:`LineStyle`.

 This function, as well as the :literal:`plot.keplerianComponentsHistory` function, also accept providing the data to be plotted in other formats.
-For instance:
+For instance (the first two lines are equivalent):

 .. code-block:: matlab